williamw520/toposort/README.md

 The `max_range` property sets the maximum value of the node item value.
 E.g. For node values ranging from 1, 2, 3, 20, 75, ...
 100, 100 is the
 maximum value.
-If all your node values are position integers, passing in a number type (u16, u32, u64, etc) for the node data type and setting the `max_range` let Toposort use a simpler data structure with faster performance.
-Building the dependency tree can be more than 3X faster.
+If all your node values are positive integers, passing in a number type (u16, u32, u64, etc) for the node data type and setting the `max_range` let Toposort use a simpler data structure with faster performance.
+Building a dependency tree can be more than 3X or 4X faster.
 Compare the 3rd benchmark and 4th benchmark in tests.zig.